Part 12: Introduction to Radar

 1. Select the Basic - Pointing page.

-2. Set the Pointing Type: to Targeted.
+2. Open the Pointing Type: shortcut menu.

-4. Move () Target_Acft () to the Assigned Targets list.
+4. Move () Target_Acft () from the Available Targets list to the Assigned Targets list.

 There are many types of radar systems.
 A typical airport surveillance radar's nominal range is 60 miles and the elevation angle of the beam can track from 0 to 30 degrees.
 Anything higher than 30 degrees is the cone of silence in which the radar cannot track the aircraft.
 Extend the Servo_System's () maximum range further than 60 miles in order to lock onto the aircraft when it's above the horizon.